 When You Are Feeling Discouraged In Love

 Many brave women do decide that having a loving healthy happy marriage is well worth mustering up the courage and taking that trek to cross it.
-But often, as I start to work with them or witness them (via my facebook group) do this on their own, they find themselves frustrated at first.
+But often, they find themselves frustrated as they actually begin that journey.

 Like a child learning to play the piano, they sometimes can’t stand the discomfort of that early stage when it can feel more laborious than freeing.

 They see that secure, loved woman they want to be— are even taking steps towards being— but they haven’t gotten there yet.
 It feels uncomfortable, dissonant, and discouraging.

 I know this feeling!
 I have been on a serious journey of growth for many years now, and it comes with the turf.
 So I know exactly how it feels to run into the discomfort and frustration of a big desire not coming easily.
 Of knowing where I want to be, seeing others there already, and even knowing I'm heading there myself, but it still feels out of reach.

 It’s sometimes been so overwhelming that I’ve felt paralyzed by self doubt and uncertainty.

 If you have ever felt like that, you’re probably familiar with this line of thinking, “Maybe I can’t do it!” “ I must not be cut out for this.”
 Or even, “Maybe it’s just about being lucky.
 I’m not lucky.”
 Or “ This is too hard.
 This is too much.”

 This kind of thinking is what makes so many of us GIVE UP ON OUR DREAMS.
 When we believe it’s too hard to change into who we want to be or get where we want to go, we won’t take any actions towards it.

 But where will that leave you?
 You got it.
 Without ever achieving your dream.

 My friend, it's time to put an end to those thoughts!
 They will not help you get what you want.